suzannerohrback/somaticCNVpipeline/README.md

 ========================================================================================================================
-CUTOFF DEVELOPMENT
+CUTOFFS
 ========================================================================================================================
 Code for this section is not yet prepared for release THIS IS NOT INTEGRATED INTO THE PIPELINE
-Includes code used to perform the analysis that allowed me to create cutoffs for both 1, Quality control requirements (contraction algorithm) 2, CNV call post-hoc filtering (bootstrapped one-class support vector machines) The reference files I used for performing these analyses are included as well But you desire to do so you will need to write your own parent script to submit them for processing
+Includes code used to perform the analysis that allowed me to create cutoffs for both 1, Quality control requirements (contraction algorithm) 2, CNV call post-hoc filtering (bootstrapped one-class support vector machines) The reference files I used for performing these analyses will be included But you desire to do so you will need to write your own parent script to submit them for processing